Certificate in European Union Studies (CEUS)

 - SPAN 3250: Catalan Culture 2: Contemporary Trends and Barcelona

 - SPAN 3230: Discovering Barcelona: Culture and Heritage

 - SPAN 3270: Barcelona: Understanding Local and Immigrant Cultures

 In addition to their course work, CEUS students will attend at least four EU-related lectures and events and they will submit a brief write-up of the main themes or discussion points with their CEUS Completion form.
+Write-ups should be 1-2 paragraphs that cover the main themes or discussion points, giving an overview of the event and its significance to student's studies in CEUS.
+Please include event title, date, and organization information on the write-up.
+Video recordings of lectures or events are accepted within two years of certificate application, please include the link to the recording when submitting the write-up.
 These events can be on or off campus, or as part of a study abroad program.
-See the following links for relevant events:
+See the following links for relevant events.

 The World Trade Center Denver facilitates international trade by educating, serving and connecting businesses in the Rocky Mountain region to our global network of 330 World Trade Center in 100 countries.
 They post on their Facebook events page when they have events and guest speakers that are student-friendly.
 You can also view their events on their website calendar.

 UNABC - Boulder County Chapter of the United Nations Association of the United States of America